MOTM · Mentor’s Role, Relationship & Well-being

 Module Overview

 This module explores what mentoring looks like in intercultural and sporting contexts — and how to do it sustainably.
-You will clarify your role and responsibilities, build strong mentor–mentee relationships, set healthy boundaries, support your own wellbeing, and use practical tools to make mentoring more focused and effective.
+You will clarify your role and responsibilities, build strong mentor–mentee relationships, set healthy boundaries, support your own well-being, and use practical tools to make mentoring more focused and effective.

 Learning Objectives